roberto1648/sampling-of-biased-physical-signals/README.md

 ![png](README_files/README_49_0.png)

-This map allows obtaining a balanced dataset by selecting a group of $\sigma$'s that, when used to produce input perturbations, produce well distributed signals.
+This map allows obtaining a balanced dataset by selecting a group of $\sigma$'s that, when used to generate input perturbations, produce well distributed signals.
 The 'selecting' is done below by a genetic algorithm (GA).
-But before that, the rough map above has to be up-sampled to feed the GA with more fine-grained information.
+But before that the rough map above has to be up-sampled to feed the GA with more fine-grained information.

 ### Up-sample the map